Firmer dollar, equities push gold to near 1-week low

 The Federal Reserve, in its "Beige Book" report, highlighted that U.S. business activity and employment ticked up through late-August, but economic growth was generally sluggish as COVID-19 hotspots hampered reopening.

-Gold has gained about 28% so far this year, helped by ultra-loose monetary policy adopted by major central banks to combat the economic damage caused by the pandemic.
+Gold has gained over 27% so far this year, helped by ultra-loose monetary policy adopted by major central banks to combat the economic damage caused by the pandemic.

-(Reporting by Eileen Soreng and Nakul Iyer in Bengaluru; Editng by Mark Potter)
+(Reporting by Eileen Soreng and Nakul Iyer in Bengaluru; Additional reporting by Diptendu Lahiri; Editng by Mark Potter)

 ((eileen.soreng@thomsonreuters.com; Within U.S. +1 646 223 8780, Outside U.S. +91 80 6749 6131; Reuters Messaging: eileen.soreng.thomsonreuters.com@reuters.net))